Harold M. Ryan: Political career

-Ryan served as a member of the Michigan Senate, 1948–1962, and was minority leader for the final six years.
+Ryan served as a member of the Michigan Senate from 1949 to 1962, where he represented the 1st district, and was minority leader for the final six years.
 He was a delegate to Michigan state conventions every two years from 1940 to 1970 and a delegate to the Democratic National Conventions of 1956, 1960, and 1964.

 On February 13, 1962, in a special election, to fill the vacancy caused by the death of U.S. Representative Louis C. Rabaut, Ryan was elected as a Democrat from Michigan's 14th congressional district to the 87th Congress.
 In November 1962, Ryan was reelected to a full term in the 88th Congress, serving from February 13, 1962 to January 3, 1965.
 He was an unsuccessful candidate for re-nomination to the 89th Congress in 1964, losing to fellow Democrat Lucien N. Nedzi.
 He also lost against Nedzi in the primaries two years later.

 After Congress

 A decade after leaving Congress, he served as circuit judge of Wayne County for the third judicial circuit of Michigan from 1976 to 1985.
 He was a visiting judge from 1985 to 2006.

 Harold M. Ryan was a Catholic and a member of Knights of Columbus, Lions, and Gamma Eta Gamma.

+Death

-He lived in St. Clair Shores, Michigan until his death of congestive heart failure at 96 years of age.
+He lived in St. Clair Shores, Michigan until his death of congestive heart failure on March 8, 2007 at 96 years of age.